Understanding Super for Sole Traders

 For sole traders, superannuation is an important savings tool designed to help you secure your financial future after you stop working.
 Known as “super,” this system allows you to make voluntary contributions into super funds throughout your working life.
 These contributions are invested to grow over time, providing you with a financial cushion when you retire.
-Understanding how super works can help you take control of your financial future and enjoy a more comfortable retirement.

 Super for Sole Traders and Partnerships